Here's How I Dealt With Weight Discrimination At Work

 A study by the American Psychological Association, released in 2010, supports this.
 The study found that 60% of overweight women have been discriminated against in the workplace.
 Obese individuals are rated as less desirable as subordinates, coworkers, and bosses.
 They are viewed as less emotionally stable and less extraverted than their "normal weight" counterparts.
 These views are false and unsubstantiated.

-The study explores the relationship between weight, gender, and wage.
+Just last year the BBC explored the relationship between weight, gender, and wage.
 It confirmed not only that significant bias is present, but that this bias often proves to be fiscally devastating.
-“All else equal, a woman who is average weight earns $389,300 less over a 25-year career than a woman who is 25 lbs below average weight,” the researchers reported.
-The financial effects of a woman's weight being above the culturally acceptable threshold are even more severe — and are amplified further as her weight increases.

-The study explores the relationship between weight, gender, and wage.
-It confirmed not only that significant bias is present, but that this bias often proves to be fiscally devastating.
-“All else equal, a woman who is average weight earns $389,300 less over a 25-year career than a woman who is 25 lbs below average weight,” the researchers reported.
+“If a woman was a stone (6.3kg) heavier for no other reason than her genetics, she would have an income £1,500 ($1,867) less per year than a thinner woman of the same height."
 The financial effects of a woman's weight being above the culturally acceptable threshold are even more severe — and are amplified further as her weight increases.

 It is tempting to vilify and pin blame on Misogyny Man for the years of decreased pay and lost promotions.
 It would feel amazing.
 It would also be incorrect.
 Yes, he was unkind.
 He was all too happy to speak without discretion or thought of others.
 He spouted the doctrine of a broken system.
 He is but a symptom of a greater social ill.